A Man Is Only as Good as His Bird: Reception

 "A Man Is Only as Good as His Bird" received acclaim from critics.
 Paul Dailly awarded the episode a 4.75 out of 5 stars in his review for TV Fanatic, praising the dynamic between John Cena's Peacemaker and Freddie Stroma's Vigilante, as well as the tonal balance between comedy and sincerity he felt was a strength of the series thus far.
 Beatrix Kondo from Soap Central praised the depiction of Eagly as a formidable combatant and loyal pet to Chris, remarking that it was a showcase of the character's willingness to "fight with clarity and purpose" where Eagly had been previously used for comedic purposes throughout the previous season.

 Accolades

-TVLine named Tim Meadows as a honorable mention for the "Performer of the Week" for the week of August 30, 2025, for his performance in the episode.
+TVLine named Tim Meadows as an honorable mention for the "Performer of the Week" for the week of August 30, 2025, for his performance in the episode.
 The site wrote, "Working off of a James Gunn script laced with hilariously random opinions and asides, if Meadows made you laugh once at the “Ginger Cool” moniker he forced on Economos, he made you laugh every... single... time."